burslf/fibonacci-calculator/README.md

-# fibonacci-server is a Javascript/NodeJS/NeDB Server that respond the fibonnaci of the given number.
+This repo contains a Javascript/NodeJS/NeDB Server that respond the fibonnaci of the given number.

 Also contains a local function in case you don't want to save the calculation.